codtisan/openscheduler/README.md

 6. **Optional: Set up the database**:
    - [Add database setup instructions here, e.g., running migrations, seeding data.]

-## Usage
-1. Open your browser and navigate to `http://localhost:5173` to access the Open Scheduler frontend.
-2. Use the interface to create and manage workflows.
-3. The backend API exposes endpoints for workflow management.
-Example endpoints:
-   - `GET /api/workflows` - List all workflows.
-   - `POST /api/workflows` - Create a new workflow.
-   - `PUT /api/workflows/:id` - Update a workflow.
-   - `DELETE /api/workflows/:id` - Delete a workflow.
-   - Refer to the [API documentation](#api-documentation) for full details.

 ### API Documentation
 - [Add details or link to API documentation, e.g., Swagger or Postman collection.]